craftercms/docs/source/system-administrators/activities/reindexing-content-in-prod.rst

       SITE_NAME   SITE_NAME_v1   - - -

 #.
 Download the Elasticsearch settings appropriate for the index.
 If the index is an authoring index (it has an
    -authoring suffix), then use ``authoring-index-settings.json``.
-If its any other index (it has a -preview suffix or no suffix), then use ``default-index-settings.json``.
+If it's any other index (it has a -preview suffix or no suffix), then use ``default-index-settings.json``.
 The latest version of the settings can be found `here <https://github.com/craftercms/search/tree/master/crafter-search-elasticsearch/src/main/resources/crafter/elasticsearch>`_
 #.
 Create the new index using the next version and the settings file: